rich-s-d/C-Sharp-Cheat-Sheets/README.md

         private List<double> grades;
         private string name;
 ```
+### Overloading methods
+Methods can have the same name in a class because the compiler looks method signature, ie., method name, parameter types and number of parameters, not just for not just the method name.
+The return type is NOT part of the method signature.

 ## Namespace
 If not working in a name space then you are working globally.
 ```